dajinchu/dajinchu.github.io/_includes/about.md

 I’m a third-year student at Northeastern University studying computer science.
-I enjoyed working with the brilliant people at the MITRE Corporation and RSA Security and am now working as a full-stack software engineer at Alignable.
+I enjoyed working with the brilliant people at the MITRE Corporation and RSA Security and am now a full-stack software engineer at Alignable.

-My favorite projects are always when I work with people to develop their ideas into delightful, robust prototypes and products.
+Recently, I’ve been pouring my time into Sandbox, a student-led software consultancy for academia that I founded.
+As we grow from three co-founders to twenty-five members in less than a year, I've had a lot of fun (and stress) scaling up the organization, but the opportunity to see software development from a management perspective has been eye opening.

-Recently I’ve been focusing on full-stack development, creating custom software for researchers, and trying to teach myself Rust.
-Outside of programming, my interests include photography, quadcopters, and breakfast.
+Outside of programming, my interests include photography, Vulfpeck, and breakfast.